comegrant/dbt_docs_test/README.md

 <summary>VSCode</summary>

 1. Go to https://code.visualstudio.com/download and install the version for your machine.
 2. We will now install a few extensions to help with development.
-Open up a termianl in VSCode and run the following:
+Open up a terminal in VSCode and run the following:
   ```bash
   code --install-extension innoverio.vscode-dbt-power-user && \
   code --install-extension databricks.databricks && \